HIPAA Compliance Essentials for 2026

 - Write your breach response steps before a breach occurs.

-- Name breach response team members and give each a clear role.
+- Name breach response workforce members and give each a clear role.

 - Keep a breach log that records all incidents.

-- Run full breach reviews that record scope and impact.
+- Run full breach assessments that record scope and impact.

 - Notify patients and HHS within the required time frames.